 - Teaching kids to wash their hands regularly can help prevent the spread of infection both at home and at school

 Are there alternative options to avoid fall allergies and asthma attacks?

 Allergy shots are a gradual treatment option that can eliminate allergies over time.
 This treatment will reduce asthma symptoms and the use of asthma/allergy medications.
 Research has also shown that allergy shots can prevent the onset of asthma in allergic individuals.

-Dr. Christina Ortiz is trained to diagnose and treat allergic asthma in both children and adults.
+Christina F. Ortiz, MD, MPH, is trained to diagnose and treat allergic asthma in both children and adults.
 She is board certified in Pediatrics and Allergy and Immunology.
 As an allergy specialist, Dr. Ortiz treats a variety of allergic conditions including seasonal and indoor allergies, asthma, eczema, medication and food allergies, and sinusitis.
 She also provides immunotherapy (or allergy shots) in the clinic, which reduces your symptoms over time so that you feel better and breathe easier.

 Dr. Ortiz practices at TPMG Coastal Allergy in Chesapeake.
 Please check with your insurance to see if you need a referral before visiting an allergist.